-During summertime (June-September), your role is of utmost importance: you need to take your colony through the harsh UAE summer where temperatures can reach 50°C. This consists of (1) finding a cool place for your hive, ideally on a mountain top or simply in a well ventilated spot under a tree shade, and (2) feeding your colony syrup, artificial pollen and of course ample supply of fresh water.
+During summertime (June-September), your role is of utmost importance: you need to take your colony through the harsh UAE summer where temperatures can reach 50°C. This consists of (1) finding a cool place for your hive, ideally on a mountain top or simply in a well ventilated and shaded spot, and (2) feeding your colony syrup, pollen patties and of course ample supply of fresh water.

 How much does it cost to get started?

 A typical starter set consists of 2 hives/colonies, a coverall suit, a pair of beekeeping gloves, a smoker and beekeeping tools.
 Depending on hive type and overall quality, the cost for such a starter set ranges between AED 1,000 and AED 3,000.

 We have a wide range of equipment and invite you to ‘try before you buy' at our Beekeepers Association's open days.